-Speedstack provides the option of switching easily between Material Library and Virtual Material modes allowing the stack designer to build and experiment with stackups (for example to examine the effects on impedance structures of different trace widths or dielectric heights) without requiring real materials to be entered into a materials library.
+Material Library and Virtual Material modes Speedstack provides the option of switching easily between Material Library and Virtual Material modes allowing the stack designer to build and experiment with stackups (for example to examine the effects on impedance structures of different trace widths or dielectric heights) without requiring real materials to be entered into a materials library.

-In Virtual Material mode the Stackup Wizard allows rapid entry of stack details, the number of layers, overall board thickness, plane layers, etc., along with solder mask and copper thickness.
+In Virtual Material mode the Stackup Wizard allows rapid entry of stack details, the number of layers, overall board thickness, plane layers, solder mask and copper thickness.
 Speedstack will then build a stack to the specified board thickness by distributing the dielectric regions equally.
-If a preferred core thickness is specified the software will maintain the dielectric thickness for core regions but then equally distribute prepreg regions to reach the target board thickness.
+If a preferred core thickness is specified Speedstack will maintain the dielectric thickness for core regions but equally distribute prepreg regions to reach the target board thickness.